swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 `<IdentityProvider>`\[Required\]

-> The EntityID of the Identity Provider that authenticated the signer to
+> The entityID of the Identity Provider that authenticated the signer to
 > the Signing Service.

 `<AuthenticationInstant>` \[Required\]